mumayank/Bull-s-Eye-Bug-Report-and-Feature-Requests/README.md

 # Bull's Eye: Bug Report & Feature Requests

 How to report:
-- Go to "issue" tab
+- Go to "issues" tab
 - Search from the list if:
   - the bug is already reported, or
   - the feature is already under development